jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/04-WhatIsElectricity.md

 ***

 ### SELECTING A POWER SUPPLY
 With the basic ideas of voltage and current, we can put these to use!
-A common reason we'd need this information is if you wanted to run your Feather on an external power supply.
+A common reason we'd need this information is if you wanted to run a device (like your Feather and some sensors) on an external power supply.

 **⚠️ Note!
 Adafruit specifically says the Feather shouldn't be powered like this, only via USB or a battery.
 We'll just use this as an example here.
-A better solution would be a USB power supply, embedded in your project.**
+A safer solution would be a USB power supply, embedded in your project.**

-First, we need to grab some data about the Feather from the [documentation](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/power-management):
+First, we need to [grab some data about the Feather from the documentation](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/power-management):

 * Runs on DC power
 * Can accept 3.3 volts
 * Will pull a max of 500mA

-We also need to know the source of power we'll be using, in this case a wall outlet.
+We also need to know the source of electricity we'll be using, in this case a wall outlet.
 Here in the USA, that means:

 * Provides AC power
 * Approx 120 volts (varies a bit but we don't need to worry about that)
-* Current won't be an issue here, only for the power supply we choose
+* Current won't be an issue here, only for the output of the power supply we choose

 If you look at a power adapter, you should see all this info listed!
 Sometimes it's super tiny or in really light ink (looking at you, Apple).
 The text should list the input voltage and type, and the output voltage, type, and current.